Substance Use Prevalence in the Military

 We are here to help you through every aspect of recovery.
 Let us call you to learn more about our treatment options.

 What Is A Substance Use Disorder (SUD)?

-The Substance Abuse and Mental Health Services Administration (SAMHSA) explains that substance abuse disorder (SUD) is diagnosed when “the recurrent use of alcohol and/or drugs causes clinically and functionally significant impairment, such as health problems, disability, and failure to meet major responsibilities at work, school, or home.”
+The Substance Abuse and Mental Health Services Administration (SAMHSA) explains that substance use disorder (SUD) is diagnosed when “the recurrent use of alcohol and/or drugs causes clinically and functionally significant impairment, such as health problems, disability, and failure to meet major responsibilities at work, school, or home.”

 The SAMHSA explains that SUD is a diagnosis contained within the American Psychiatric Association’s Diagnostic and Statistics Manual of Mental Disorders, Fifth Edition.
-Also, it may be relatively new terminology, but it essentially combines the concepts of “substance abuse” and “substance dependence.”
+Also, it may be relatively new terminology, but it essentially combines the concepts of “substance use” and “substance dependence.”